-1. (Q.66 - 75)
+1. (Q.56 - 61)

 Read the following passage carefully and answer the questions given below it.
-Certain words are printed in bold to help you locate them while answering some of the questions.